OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cd/index.md

 But those that have seen their code put in customer's hands know that nothing inspires more confidence than the first 10 minutes of a production deployment - it is the following hours and days that are hard.
 Database backups need to be managed, operating system updates need to be scheduled, logs need to be collected to diagnose support issues, and some good, old fashioned turning-it-off-and-on-again will need to be performed.

-In the next blog post we'll show examples of these maintaince processes implemented in runbooks to complete the final stage of our pipeline: Continious Operations.
+In the next blog post we'll show examples of these maintenance processes implemented in runbooks to complete the final stage of our pipeline: Continuous Operations.